kajebiii/os-team7/README.md

 HOST$ make
 HOST$ make run
 ```
-to transfer out test excutable files between the device and your PC.
+Then, It will compile test codes and transfer our test excutable files between the device and your PC.

 ```bash
 HOST$ sdb shell